leowhitehead/c-bool-value/README.md

 ## FAQ

 **Q. Why not use <stdbool.h>?**

 A. It is common knowlege that header files that are too large cause programs to run much slower, this project is an incredibly efficient and minimal approach towards boolean values in stanard C.

 **Q. When will you rewrite it in Rust/Go?**

-A. When hell freezes over
+A. After I finish porting it to Haskell

 **Q. What kind of projects can I use this in?**

-A. Please refer to the [license](https://github.com/lduck11007/c-bool-value/blob/master/LICENSE)
+A. Please refer to the [license](https://github.com/lduck11007/c-bool-value/blob/master/LICENSE).